logicwise-suhani/json-placeholder/README.md

 # JSON Placeholder Posts Viewer

-A simple React application that fetches posts from the JSONPlaceholder API and displays them as interactive cards.
-When a user clicks on a card, they are redirected to a detailed view of that specific post.
+A simple React application that fetches posts from the JSONPlaceholder API and displays them as in the table.
+When a user clicks on a edit, they are redirected to a edit that specific post and update it.

 ## Features

 - Fetches data from JSONPlaceholder API
-- Displays posts as responsive cards
+- Displays posts in the table
-- Clickable cards
+- With action buttons as Edit and Delete
+- Edits data in the form using routing in url
+- Confirms delete operation bfeore deleting data from table
-- Dynamic routing for individual post details
+- Dynamic routing
 - Clean and minimal UI
 - Uses React Hooks (useState, useEffect)
 - Uses React Router for navigation